A Nodal Immersed Finite Element-Finite Difference Method: Introduction

-A significant disadvantage of using the FE method (compared to finite difference and finite volume methods) for time-dependent problems is that it is necessary to solve linear systems of equations at every time step, even with explicit time stepping.
+A consistent discretization of a time-dependent problem with the finite element method contains a mass matrix multiplied by the vector of time derivatives of the approximation.
+Such discretizations require, even with explicit time stepping, solving a linear system at every time step.
 The primary contribution of this paper is an extension of the IFED method introduced by Griffith and Luo~\cite{Griffith2017} that only uses diagonal mass matrices, thereby avoiding the need to solve linear systems of equations arising from finite element discretizations.
 The technique we utilize to avoid solving nontrivial (i.e., nondiagonal) matrix equations is \emph{mass lumping}, in which the mass matrix (i.e., the matrix corresponding to an $L^2$ projection onto the finite element space) is replaced by an appropriate diagonal approximation.
 For linear finite elements, this can be accomplished by evaluating the inner products with a lower-order quadrature, which is usually chosen to be the one based on interpolation with the finite element space itself.
 This approach is usually called \emph{nodal quadrature}.
 FE practitioners have long used mass lumping to increase performance and, in some cases, do so without loss of accuracy; see the work of Fried and Malkus~\cite{Fried1975}.
-Mass lumping usually requires that the finite element space consist of basis functions with positive mean values, which is, in general, only true for linear elements.
-There is a large body of literature available on different methods to avoid this difficulty~\cite{fried1975finite, Geevers_2018, cohen2001higher, guermond2013correction, hansbo1994aspects}.
+Mass lumping usually requires that the finite element space consists of basis functions with positive mean values, which is, in general, only true for linear elements.
+There is a large body of literature available on different methods to avoid this difficulty~\cite{Fried1975, Geevers_2018, cohen2001higher, guermond2013correction, hansbo1994aspects}.
 For a recent summary of work on mass lumping, including some new higher-order tetrahedral elements, we refer the reader to the work of Geevers \etal~\cite{Geevers_2018}.
-Other notable lumping techniques include row-summing and formulae that scale the diagonal entries to maintain elemental mass~\cite{Hinton1976, ThomasJRHughes2000}, although these techniques may be equivalent for certain element types.
+Other notable lumping techniques include row-summing and formulae that scale the diagonal entries to maintain elemental mass~\cite{Hinton1976, ThomasJRHughes2000}; these techniques are equivalent for certain element types.
 Nodal quadrature and row sums, when applied to standard Lagrange-type finite elements, may result in non-positive entries, which are undesirable or even unusable in practice as they typically correspond to unstable modes in time evolution~\cite{cohen2001higher}.
-A remarkable feature of our nodal IFED scheme is that it does not require the use of any of these complex approaches for enabling higher-order structural elements.
-In particular, with the nodal IFED approach, simple lumping approaches are effective for both low-~and high-order elements.
+A remarkable feature of our new nodal IFED scheme is that it does not require the use of any of these complex approaches for enabling higher-order structural elements.
+In particular, with the nodal IFED approach introduced herein, simple lumping approaches are effective for both low-~and high-order elements.